rjpcasalino/blog_bt/src/posts/2021-08-19-Nemo_in_Network_Dreamland.md

 #### creating a root filesystem

-Working in `/export/mockingbird` on the boot server, it's time to create our root filesystem using the OpenBSD/_[arch]_/_[version]_ base binary distribution as one must install this distribution set for it contains the base utilities necessary for minimal system functionality.
+Working in `/export/mockingbird` on the boot server, it's time to create our root filesystem using the OpenBSD/_[arch]_/_[version]_ base binary distribution.
+One must install this distribution set for it contains the base utilities necessary for minimal system functionality.

-Using `ftp`, `signify`, and `tar` this is a simple task:

-      ftp bosise
+After you've downloaded the sets, use `signify` to verify:

       signify -C -p /etc/signify/openbsd-70-base.pub -x SHA256.sig bsd.rd # or base70.tgz

 <aside>